dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

 ```
 pg_dump -Fc --schema='raw|clean|models' -N '*public*' --no-acl -v -h <hostname> -U <dbuser> <dbname> > dssg-$(date +%F).dump
 ```
->Note: You can automate this with a crontab script.
+*Note: This can be automated with a crontab script.*

 To restore your database from a dump:
 ```